coderdark/redux/README.md

 ```
 const increase = (amount) => ({type: 'INCREMENT', payload: amount});
 ```
-+ Dispatch - this function executes the action and dispaches its return to trigger a state change.
++ `dispatch` - this function executes the action and dispaches its return to trigger a state change.
 ```
 store.dispatch(increase());
 ```